Python-PyQt/PyQt6-Docs/descriptions/QtMultimedia/QAudioFormat-c.rst

 | Sample format      | The format of the audio samples in the stream                                                                                                                   |
 +--------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+

-This class is used in conjunction with :sip:ref:`~PyQt6.QtMultimedia.QAudioSource` or :sip:ref:`~PyQt6.QtMultimedia.QAudioSink` to allow you to specify the parameters of the audio stream being read or written, or with :sip:ref:`~PyQt6.QtMultimedia.QAudioBuffer` when dealing with samples in memory.
+This class is used in conjunction with QAudioSource or QAudioSink to allow you to specify the parameters of the audio stream being read or written, or with QAudioBuffer when dealing with samples in memory.

-You can obtain audio formats compatible with the audio device used through functions in :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice`.
+You can obtain audio formats compatible with the audio device used through functions in QAudioDevice.
 This class also lets you query available parameter values for a device, so that you can set the parameters yourself.
-See the :sip:ref:`~PyQt6.QtMultimedia.QAudioDevice` class description for details.
+See the QAudioDevice class description for details.
 You need to know the format of the audio streams you wish to play or record.

 Samples for all channels will be interleaved.
 One sample for each channel for the same instant in time is referred to as a frame in Qt Multimedia (and other places).